 This committee deals with the provision of services and other matters related to housing and the homeless.
 With respect to housing, the committee monitors and reviews the services provided by the Department of Housing, Preservation and Development and monitors and formulates various resolutions on affordable housing, rent control and rent stabilization, federal Section 8 vouchers, the Senior Citizen Rent Increase Exemption law and Mitchell-Lama housing.
 With respect to the homeless, the committee monitors the services provided by the Department of Homeless Services and meets with other private and public providers of services for the homeless including the Coalition for the Homeless, the East Side Alliance, the Grand Central BID, the 30th Street Men’s Shelter, and Urban Pathways.
 On Human Rights, the committee monitors all issues of discrimination such as proper enforcement of the Americans with Disabilities Act.
 This committee meets on the 2nd Tuesday of the month.

-Rajesh Nayar, Chair
+Rajesh Nayar, Acting Chair

 Claude L. Winfield